Skip to Main Content

 • Coding claims and encounters accurately for the best data capture.

-• Distributing educational materials to patients to help them understand and recall discussions, and improve compliance with their treatment plans.
+• Distributing educational materials to patients to help them understand and recall discussions and improve compliance with their treatment plans.

 Quality measures and safety reporting

-Quality measures and suveys
+Quality measures and surveys

 The Plan measures quality of care and services provided to members in a number of ways, including HEDIS for performance measures for care and service, Consumer Assessment of Healthcare Providers and Systems (CAHPS®) for annual assessments of member satisfaction and the Health Outcomes Survey (HOS®) for Medicare members.